Raushankumar0011/amazone-clone/README.md

 # amazone-clone
-this the the, whih is look like amazone clone
+this is the first clone whichis build by me